 It’s impossible to choose any exact point when the State started destroying families.
 I’d say it’s been more of a slippery slope than anything else, so you can’t choose any point and say, “This is where it started going downhill.”

-Another watershed moment was in 1971 when Nixon went off of the gold standard, allowing the Federal Reserve Bank (which is not federal, has no reserves, and is not a bank) to merry inflate to its hearts content, thereby allowing the quick destruction of the dollar.
+Another watershed moment was in 1971 when Nixon went off of the gold standard, allowing the Federal Reserve Bank (which is not federal, has no reserves, and is not a bank) to merrily inflate to its heart’s content, thereby allowing the quick destruction of the dollar.

 The result of these two devastating things (there were other causes, of course)?
 Wages stopped going up in 1973, and have been flat, and in many cases declining, ever since.

-If the State at the minimum had not withheld taxes from citizens, and not gone off of the gold standard, allowing to Fed to run U.S over a cliff, I suspect the average salary today would be about $90,000 a year.
+If the State at the minimum had not withheld taxes from citizens, and not gone off of the gold standard, allowing to Fed to run the U.S over a cliff, I suspect the average salary today would be about $70,000 a year (a professional economist estimated it would be over $90,000 a year).

 Had the State stayed out of the economy, it would have been possible for a man and woman to both work part time and have a decent existence.
 Instead, these days, often both of them have to work more than full-time, which means giving their children to be raised by public schools.
 Very often this also means putting them in preschool so the parents can work.